tdlib/td/example/README.md

 TDLib can be used from Node.js through the [JSON](https://github.com/tdlib/td#using-json) interface.

 Convenient Node.js wrappers already exist for our JSON interface.
-For example, take a look at [tdl](https://github.com/Bannerets/tdl), which provides a convenient, fully-asynchronous interface for interaction with TDLib and contains a bunch of examples, or at [Airgram](https://github.com/airgram/airgram) - modern TDLib framework for TypeScript/JavaScript.
+For example, take a look at [Airgram](https://github.com/airgram/airgram) – modern TDLib framework for TypeScript/JavaScript, or at [tdl](https://github.com/Bannerets/tdl), which provides a convenient, fully-asynchronous interface for interaction with TDLib and contains a bunch of examples.

-You can also see [node-tdlib](https://github.com/wfjsw/node-tdlib), [tdlnode](https://github.com/fonbah/tdlnode), [tglib](https://github.com/nodegin/tglib),
+You can also see [tglib](https://github.com/nodegin/tglib), [node-tdlib](https://github.com/wfjsw/node-tdlib), [tdlnode](https://github.com/fonbah/tdlnode),
 [Paper Plane](https://github.com/BlackSuited/paper-plane) and [node-tlg](https://github.com/dilongfa/node-tlg) for other examples of TDLib JSON interface integration with Node.js.

 TDLib can be used also from NativeScript through the [JSON](https://github.com/tdlib/td#using-json) interface.